Indentured servitude: Americas

-Indentured servitude began its decline after Bacon’s Rebellion.
-Bacon's Rebellion was a servant uprising against the government of Colonial Virginia.
-This was due to multiple factors, such as the treatment of servants, support of native tribes in the surrounding area, a refusal to expand the amount of land an indentured servant could work by the colonial government, and inequality between the upper and lower class in colonial society.
-Indentured servitude was the primary source of labor for early American colonists up until the rebellion.
+Indentured servitude began its decline after Bacon's Rebellion, a servant uprising against the government of Colonial Virginia.
+This was due to multiple factors, such as the treatment of servants, the government's refusal to expel native tribes from the surrounding area, refusal to expand the amount of land an indentured servant could work by the colonial government, and inequality between the upper and lower class in colonial society.
+Indentured servitude was the primary source of labor for early American colonists until the rebellion.
 Little changed in the immediate aftermath of Bacon's Rebellion; however, the rebellion did cause a general distrust of servant labor and fear of future rebellion.
-The fear of indentured servitude would eventually cement itself into the hearts of Americans, leading towards the reliance on enslaved Africans.
+The fear of indentured servitude eventually cemented itself into the hearts of Americans, leading towards the reliance on enslaved Africans.
 This helped to ingrain the idea of racial segregation and unite white Americans under race rather than economic or social class.
-Doing so would prevent the potential for future rebellion and change the way that agriculture was approached in the future.
+Doing so prevented the potential for future rebellion and changed the way that agriculture was approached.

 The American and British governments passed several laws that helped foster the decline of indentures.
-The UK Parliament's Passenger Vessels Act 1803 regulated travel conditions aboard ships to make transportation more expensive, so as to hinder landlords' tenants seeking a better life.
+The UK Parliament's Passenger Vessels Act 1803 regulated travel conditions aboard ships to make transportation more expensive, and to hinder landlords' tenants seeking a better life.
 An American law passed in 1833 abolished the imprisonment of debtors, which made prosecuting runaway servants more difficult, increasing the risk of indenture contract purchases.
-The 13th Amendment, passed in the wake of the American Civil War, made indentured servitude illegal in the United States.
+The Thirteenth Amendment to the United States Constitution, passed in the wake of the American Civil War, made involuntary indentured servitude illegal in the United States, except for imprisonment, such as in for-profit prisons.